mark-gerarts/automapper-plus/README.md

 - [The Symfony demo app (WIP)](https://github.com/mark-gerarts/automapper-plus-demo-app)

 ## Roadmap
-- [x] Add tests
-- [x] Add PHP7.1 dependency to composer
-- [x] Add comments (more than just PHPDoc blocks)
-- [x] Add the ability to change the name resolver
-- [x] Make `GetProperty` use the config's resolver if none provided
-- [x] Add the 'Operation' type, @see Mapping.php
-- [x] Allow transferring data to an existing object
 - [ ] Provide a more detailed tutorial
-- [x] Create a Symfony bundle
 - [ ] Create a sample app demonstrating the automapper
 - [ ] Provide options to copy a mapping
-- [ ] Allow setting of prefix for name resolver
+- [ ] Allow setting of prefix for name resolver (see [automapper](https://github.com/AutoMapper/AutoMapper/wiki/Configuration#recognizing-prepostfixes))
-- [x] Check if Reflectionclass PrivateAccessor implementation is faster (https://gist.github.com/samsamm777/7230159)
+- [ ] Create operation to copy value from property
+- [ ] Allow configuring of options in AutoMapperConfig -> error when trying with a registered mapping
+- [ ] Consider: passing of options to a single mapping operation
+- [ ] MapTo: allow mapping of collection